 TIM Forecasting tool

 After installation, the tool is available in the Predictive category of the tool palette.
-You can drag & drop the tool into your workspace.
+You can drag & drop the tool into your canvas.
 The image below shows appearance of the tool icon in a workspace.
-The TIM Forecasting tool has one input and five outputs.
-By clicking on it, a configuration pane appears.
-We take a closer look on it in subsections below.
+The TIM Forecasting tool has one input and four outputs.
+By clicking on the tool a configuration pane appears.

 D - Dataset¶

-Input dataset used for the forecasting task.
-Follow this link to learn more about expected dataset structure.
-One additional requirement is that the timestamp has to be in the first column of the dataset.
+Input datasets that are used for running the forecasting tasks.
+Each dataset should satisfy the dataset properties required by TIM.
+One additional requirement is that the timestamp has to be in the first column of the input.

-Status of the forecasting request sent to TIM API.
+Status of the forecasting requests sent to the TIM API.

 P - Prediction¶

 Timestamps with corresponding predictions, upper and lower prediction interval bound and backtesting columns (backtesting is returned only if configured in advanced settings).

 Percentual importance of individual predictors in the model.